-Current waitlist time for surgery between surgeons can vary by 6-12 months.
+Current wait times for surgery between surgeons can vary by several months.
 The FAAST 2.0 model can significantly reduce your wait time by booking you into the first available surgical date.
 This will make wait times more equal for all patients.